EXPLORE DETECTIONS

 Detects powershell scripts that import modules from suspicious directories

-Detects when adversaries try to stop system services or processes by deleting their respective scheduled tasks in order to conduct data destructive activities
+Detects when adversaries try to stop system services or processes by deleting or disabling their respective scheduled tasks in order to conduct data destructive activities

 Important Scheduled Task Deleted/Disabled